robertblackwell/pico-microros/readme.md

 source install/local_setup.sh

  ```
-These commands will have added a sub directory `./src/uros` which contains the miro ros agent repo.
+These commands will have added a sub directory `./src/uros` which contains the microros agent repo.

 All the pieces are in place to mow run the micro ros agent with the command